MingChiangChang/ThinFilm/README.md

 # ThinFilm
-A calculator that calculate reflectance, transmittance, and absorption based on transfer matrix method.
+A calculator that calculates reflectance, transmittance, and absorption based on the transfer matrix method.